 What you can do

-- List your key medical information, including any other conditions for which you're being treated and the names of any medications, vitamins or supplements you're taking.
+List your key medical information, including other conditions for which you're being treated and the names of medications, vitamins or other supplements you take, including doses.

 Questions to ask your doctor if you have diabetes include:

-- Do I need to make any changes to my exercise routine?
+Do I need to change my diet or exercise routine?

 Questions to ask if you haven't been diagnosed with diabetes include:

-- Is hypoglycemia the most likely cause of my signs and symptoms?
+Is hypoglycemia the most likely cause of my symptoms?

-- What self-care steps, including lifestyle changes, can I take to help improve my signs and symptoms?
+What self-care steps, including lifestyle changes, can I take to help improve my symptoms?